 The Wilin Centre has a number of partnerships that seek to provide Aboriginal and Torres Strait Islander students and future students with opportunities to build their skills in the arts and culture sector.

-Wilin also has showcase opportunities for Indigenous students at the Melbourne Fringe Festival and production internship opportunities with the Melbourne Theatre Company.
+The Wilin Centre offers showcase opportunities for Indigenous students through partnerships with Melbourne Fringe Festival and production internships with the Melbourne Theatre Company.

-Held every year in March/April, Wilin Week typically features hands-on workshops in Indigenous cultural practice, the Lin Onus Oration, film screenings, music and the annual Lighting of the Wilin ceremony.
+Held every year, Wilin Week typically features hands-on workshops in Indigenous cultural practice, the Lin Onus Oration, film screenings, music and the annual Lighting of the Wilin ceremony.

-The Wilin Centre Marrang are one-day workshops.
-Wilin also provides the option of tailoring specific Marrang workshops for the likes of departments, schools and teams of all sorts.
+The Wilin Centre cross-cultural workshops are one-day programs.
+Wilin also provides the option of tailoring specific cross-cultural workshops for the likes of departments, schools and teams of all sorts.

 Lin Onus Oration